 The 4th collaboration between Panoramic Voices’ singers and orchestra in which rock, pop, country, rap, and other musicians from the community and beyond are showcased.
 Year after year, this collaboration proves that musicians across genres shine when they bring their styles and talents together.
-Presented by KUTX, this concert featured:
+Presented by KUTX, this concert features:

-Again this year, ION was a benefit for the Health Alliance for Austin Musicians, with a portion of ticket sales supporting HAAM's work providing access to affordable health care for Austins low-income, working musicians, with a focus on prevention and wellness.
+Again this year, ION is a benefit for the Health Alliance for Austin Musicians, with a portion of ticket sales supporting HAAM's work providing access to affordable health care for Austins low-income, working musicians, with a focus on prevention and wellness.

 Hosted by the Blanton Museum of Art, Beat the Rush is a series of free gallery concerts in which musicians perform in response to the paintings, drawings, and sculptures on display.
-In December, Panoramic Voices with The Invincible Czars returned, with special guests for a rocking holiday extravaganza!
+In December, Panoramic Voices with The Invincible Czars returns, with special guests for a rocking holiday extravaganza!

-Peter Bay, conductor of the Austin Symphony, fulfilled a lifelong dream of connecting Austin's dynamic arts organizations with a community celebration of two fully-staged performances of Bernstein's MASS on June 29 & 30, 2018
+Peter Bay, conductor of the Austin Symphony, fulfills a lifelong dream of connecting Austin's dynamic arts organizations with a community celebration of two fully-staged performances of Bernstein's MASS on June 29 & 30, 2018

-Panoramic Voices hosted the third annual Indie Orchestra Night, a collaborative concert experience joining a 100-voice choir, orchestra, and several Austin bands in an unforgettable evening of music and food for an only in Austin experience, presented by KUTX.
+Panoramic Voices hosts the third annual Indie Orchestra Night, a collaborative concert experience joining a 100-voice choir, orchestra, and several Austin bands in an unforgettable evening of music and food for an only in Austin experience, presented by KUTX.